TraceyZhong/TraceyZhong.github.io/_posts/2019-03-13-middle-ages.md

 3. (Radical) definite rhythms controlled by meter were introduced, each melody has its own rhythm.

-4. The chant, became often the sustained notes or drones, can not be recognized a an actualy melody.
+4. The chant, became often the sustained notes or drones, can not be recognized a an actual melody.
 The plainchant is an abstract basis for the ecstatic upper-voice melodies, still the main focus of interest.

 ## Later Medieval Polyphony